 S

-The AP ICET 2026 exam date will be announced in first week of March 2026.
-The exam will be held tentatively in first week of May in two slots.
+The AP ICET 2026 exam date has been announced.
+The exam will be held on April 28 in two slots.
 The exam is held in offline mode across 25 districts of Andhra Pradesh.
 Candidates will have the option to enter maximum four exam center preferences while filling the AP ICET 2026 application form.
 Based on the options entered, candidates will be alloted the exam centre as per the availability.
 Candidates will be able to check the alloted APICET exam centre on release of the AP ICET admit card.
-The admit card will be released in first week of May 2026.
+The admit card will be released in third week of April 2026.
 Candidates will be able to download the hall ticket for AP ICET 2026 till the date of the examination.